-A shareholder intending to present a proposal to be included in our proxy statement for our 2018 Annual Meeting of Shareholders must deliver a proposal, in accordance with the requirements of Rule 14a-8 under the Exchange Act, to our corporate secretary at our principal executive office no later than November 21, 2017.
-A shareholder's notice to the corporate secretary must set forth as to each matter the shareholder proposes to bring before the meeting:
+A shareholder intending to present a proposal to be included in our proxy statement for our 2020 annual meeting of shareholders must deliver the proposal, in accordance with the requirements of Rule 14a-8 under the Exchange Act, to our corporate secretary at our principal executive office no later than October 29, 2019.
+A shareholder's notice to the corporate secretary must include as to each matter the shareholder proposes to bring before the meeting:

-- a brief description of the business desired to be brought before the meeting and the reasons for conducting such business at the meeting, - the name and record address of the shareholder proposing such business, - the number of shares of our common stock that are beneficially owned by the shareholder, and - any material interest of the shareholder in such business.
+- a brief description of the business proposed to be brought before the meeting and the reasons for conducting this business at the meeting, - the name and record address of the shareholder making the proposal, - the number of shares of our common stock that are beneficially owned by the shareholder, and - any material interest of the shareholder in the proposal.

-A shareholder may submit nominees for election to the Board of Directors at our 2018 Annual Meeting.
-For a nominee to be included in the 2017 Proxy Statement, it must be submitted to the corporate secretary not before January 27, 2018 and not after February 16, 2018.
+A shareholder may submit nominees for election to the board of directors at our 2020 annual meeting.
+For a nominee to be included in the 2020 proxy statement, it must be submitted to the corporate secretary not before January 3, 2020 and not after January 23, 2020.

-A shareholder may also present a proposal directly to our shareholders at the Annual Meeting.
-For a proposal to be voted upon at our 2018 Annual Meeting, it must be submitted to the corporate secretary not before January 27, 2018 and not after February 16, 2018.
-However, if we do not receive notice of the shareholder proposal prior to the close of business on February 16, 2018, SEC rules permit management to vote proxies in their discretion on the proposed matter.
-If we receive notice of the shareholder proposal not before January 27, 2018 and not after February 16, 2018, management can only vote proxies in their discretion if they advise shareholders in our 2018 Proxy Statement about the nature of the proposed matter and how management intends to vote on the matter.
+A shareholder may also present a proposal directly to our shareholders at next year's annual meeting.
+For a proposal to be voted upon at our 2020 annual meeting, it must be submitted to the corporate secretary not before January 3, 2020 and not after January 23, 2020.
+However, if we do not receive notice of the shareholder proposal prior to the close of business on January 23, 2020, SEC rules permit management to vote proxies in their discretion on the proposed matter.
+If we receive notice of the shareholder proposal not before January 3, 2020 and not after January 23, 2020, management can only vote proxies in their discretion if they advise shareholders in our 2020 proxy statement about the nature of the proposed matter and how management intends to vote on the matter.